blakeanneberg/CCNA/CCNA_textbook.md

 ### STP bridge ID and Hello BPDU
 - Bridge ID (BID) based on a MAC address in each switch
-- Bridge Protocol Data Units BPDU which switches use to exhancge info with each other switch
+- Bridge Protocol Data Units BPDU which switches use to exchange info with each other switch
 - Hello BPDU lists many details in these BPDU messgages, includes the unique BID so swtiches can tell which switch sent wich hello BPDU
 - fields in the STP Hello BPDU